top of page

 We all have the anecdotal meme of a teacher standing at the front of the classroom, covered in chalk, surrounded by piles of marking, whilst the students are texting under their desks, mocking the classroom environment and counting down to the bell.
 This doesn’t need to be how we see or experience school.

-It is important we are transparent with students and tell them that certain conversations will be uncomfortable for some and welcomed by others.
-It’s not necessary to agree with each other – but it is necessary to create a space where everyone feels safe and comfortable to ask questions, face their demons and learn how to be a good person.
+It is important to be transparent with students and tell them that certain conversations will be uncomfortable for some and welcomed by others.
+It’s not necessary to agree with each other – but it is necessary to create a space where everyone feels safe and comfortable to ask questions, 'face their demons' and learn how to be a *good* person.
 This is only possible if students know their teachers are open-minded, happy to chat, and able to learn WITH them.

 CENTRALISE DISCOMFORT ON THE CURRICULUM

 Curriculum and syllabus structures can make it seem there is no time or space for conversations around anti-racism, prejudice, money, sexism and the injustice we are surrounded by.
-In effect, although there is much richness in the curriculum, there is an argument that it is one very toxic echo chamber churning out archaic Westernised rhetoric – and this is not the fault of the teacher.
+In effect, although there is much richness in the curriculum, there is an argument that it is a problematic echo chamber, unrepresentative of the diversity in our classrooms, society and world – and this is not the fault of the teacher.
 In fact, schools and teachers have more power than they might think to adapt lessons and change teaching tact to incorporate more of what they want than what they think they should.
 As an English teacher, my subject lends itself to the discomfort; two-thirds of my lessons were spent discussing the uncomfortable or certain nuances…and grades were not at risk.
 In theory, the curriculum can be pretty basic and rote – which, if we want to create space and time for the difficult conversations -is a blessing in disguise.

 LEARN WITH EACH OTHER AND BE VULNERABLE